jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/guidelines/front.md

 ### API Client

-The frontend uses the [Apollo Client][apollo] to interact with the backend.
+The front uses the [Apollo Client][apollo] to interact with the backend.

 You can use the `useQuery` hook to load data and the `useMutation` hook to trigger create, update or delete operations.